Blacksmoke16/oq/README.md

 shards build --production
 ```

 The built binary will be available as `./bin/oq`.
-Can copy/move it elsewhere.
+This can be relocated elsewhere on your machine; be sure it is in your `PATH` to access it as `oq`.

 ## Usage